3.5.2. Rules for address attributes

 If there is no item to link addresses to, create one and link it with all the necessary address points.

-When making a new street as a linking item, make sure to also link it to the administrative division it's located in (for more information, see section 188.8.131.52.).
-Location.
+When creating a new street (as a linking item), make sure to also link it to the administrative division that it's located in (for more information, see Section 22.214.171.124.
+Location).

 If an address in a locality is linked to a named or numbered highway (which in turn is linked to a higher level administrative division), then you should create another road with the same name (whose location must overlap with the road segment inside the locality), assign the locality street type to it, and link the address to that street.